alexpovel/srgn/README.md

       --fail-no-files
           Fail if working on files (e.g. globbing is requested) but none are found.

+          Processing no files is not an error condition in itself, but might be an unexpected outcome in some contexts.
+This flag makes the condition explicit.

   -i, --invert
-          Undo the effects of passed actions, where applicable
+          Undo the effects of passed actions, where applicable.

-          Requires a 1:1 mapping (bijection) between replacements and original, which is currently available for:
+          Requires a 1:1 mapping between replacements and original, which is currently available only for:

           - symbols: '≠' <-> '!=' etc.